 Building permits are not just pieces of paper, but rather several stages in the process of getting your construction "permitted."
 At first, you will submit plans, like blueprints, of what you intend to do.
 A city planner will approve the idea, and then you will be allowed to begin construction.
 After demolition and part-way through building, the city sends a contractor to sanction what you have done so far.
 When construction is complete, someone else will sign off to make the building legal, official, and open for use.

-Access online permits/projects to find up-to-date property record information including:
+Access online permits/projects to find property record information currently in our system, including:

 - Building and trade permits (electrical, mechanical & plumbing)

 - Site plan, annexations, zoning and other planning project information

 - Civil engineering plans

 This information can be searched for on our new permitting website stream.a2gov.org